-How Integrating OFSAA With Salesforce Drives Better Bank Decisions
+How Integrating Oracle With Salesforce Drives Better Bank Decisions

-Data and operational silos are preventing banks from taking full advantage of the wealth of information Oracle’s Financial Services Analytical Applications (OFSAA) offer.
+Data and operational silos are preventing banks from taking full advantage of the wealth of information Oracle Financial Services Analytical Applications (OFSAA) and Salesforce offer.

 The result?
 Banks are missing opportunities to make more informed sales, pricing and risk decisions where the rubber meets the road — when their relationship managers and other market-facing personnel interact with customers.

 Empowering your people with the right data at the right time increases insight and drives revenue growth.

 Two Systems, One Goal

 Though many banks may use Oracle and Salesforce systems like Einstein Analytics, Marketing Cloud, Financial Services Cloud, Sales Cloud and Service Cloud, neither Oracle or Salesforce offers the complete picture employees need to best serve customers.

 Full and accurate information on product costs, profitability and risk reside within OFSAA, which is generally controlled by the finance function.
 Yet customer-facing personnel typically rely on Salesforce or another customer relationship management (CRM) solution.
 Salesforce may house general information regarding a customer’s accounts, contact with the bank and sales history.
 It does not, however, indicate the profitability of a customer, or their accounts.
 Within this gap of actionable data lies the potential for presenting tailored leads, optimizing client pricing, or minimizing the inherent risks associated with financial services.

 Hierarchies are another issue.
 Depending on how data is managed, Salesforce may offer only a partial view of a customer’s relationship with a bank.
 For example, the Salesforce dashboard for a commercial account may not include the business owner’s personal accounts or investment accounts with the bank.